keithamoss/govhack-tools/index.md

 # Preparing for GovHack

-Whilst you're not allowed to actually work on your project until the weekend of GovHack itself that doesn't mean you can't be preparing and learning new skills and tools beforehand.
+Whilst you're not allowed to actually work on your project until the weekend of GovHack itself, that doesn't mean you can't be preparing and learning new skills and tools beforehand.

 ## Become a data scientist in an hour

 <!-- "Look at me: still talking when there's [data] science to do!" -- GLaDOS -->

-There's so much more to working with data than taking your nicely formatted CSV file and throwing it at a software package that will generate pretty graphs, or widgets, or maps out of it.
+There's so much more to working with data than taking your nicely formatted dataset and throwing it at a software package that will generate pretty graphs, or widgets, or maps out of it.
 That's just the easy bit - what does your data **actually** mean?

 There are three basic rules to follow when doing data science: